 To achieve this the NDBJL is proposing the establishment of new mining areas and operations in a Special Mining License area spanning the western sections of the parish of St Ann and the eastern section of the parish of Trelawny.
 This is in keeping with the Government's major thrust for Economic Growth and Job Creation in a sustainable manner.
 The map of the proposed location of the specific mining area which borders the Cockpit Country (an important protected area) is shown in Figure 1 below.
 There are several Forest Reserves dispersed within the area of interest.
 Figure 2 shows the distribution of these reserves across the proposed SML.
 The smaller forest reserves are devoid of potential ore bodies.
 However the largest continuous reserve has areas that contain bauxite.
 Historically, bauxite bearing soils supported the growth of forests.
 Presently the stands of forests are located on the limestone hills, with the bauxite being located in the depressions between the hills.
-Figure 3 shows Google Earth image that captures the topography of the general area while Figure 4 shows an aerial photograph of a close-up of the forested hill and bauxite ore containing depression in the proposed SML.
+Figure 3 shows an aerial photograph of a close-up of the forested hill and bauxite ore containing depression in the proposed SML.